lindbrook/cholera/README.md

 -   Includes a variety of functions to find and locate cases, roads, pumps and walking paths.
 -   Appends actual street names to the roads data.
 -   Includes the revised pump data used in the second version of Snow's map from the Vestry report.
 This includes the corrected location of the Broad Street pump.
--   Adds two different aggregate time series fatalities data from the Vestry report.
+-   Adds two different aggregate time series fatalities data sets, taken from the Vestry report.

 ### getting started